 When you have read your book, you shall go to play.
-Will you have a top, or a ball, or a kite to play with?
+Will you have a top, or a ball, or a kite, to play with?
 If you have a top, you should spin it; if you have a ball, you must toss it; if you have a kite, you ought to fly it.

-The sun shines.
+The Sun shines.
 Open your eyes, good girl.
 Get up.
 Maid, come and dress Jane.
 Boil some milk for a poor girl.
 Do not spill the milk.
 Hold the spoon in your right hand.
 Do not throw the bread on the ground.
-Bread is made to eat, and you must not waste it.
+Bread is made to eat, you must not waste it.

-What are eyes for?-To see with.
+What are eyes for?
+To see with.

-What are ears for?-To hear with.
+What are ears for?
+To hear with.

-What is a tongue for?-To talk with.
+What is a tongue for?
+To talk with.

-What are teeth for?-To eat with.
+What are teeth for?
+To eat with.

-What is a nose for?-To smell with.
+What is a nose for?
+To smell with.

-What are legs for?-To walk with.
+What are legs for?
+To walk with.

-What are books for?-To learn with.

 Try to learn fast.
 Thank those who teach you.
 Strive to speak plain.
 Speak as if the words were your own.
 Do not bawl; nor yet speak in too low a voice.
 Speak so that all in the room may hear you.
-Read as you talk.